blog-banner-image

 Completing a degree in the forensic sciences or in the natural sciences often requires more than just studying.
 It may also involve gaining real-world experience through an internship.
 Rather than sitting around answering phones in a crime lab, some internships can provide an invaluable opportunity to gain knowledge and expertise in this field.

 Below, we’ve compiled a list of 25 internships that may interest those working on a forensic science or criminal justice degree.
-Many are available over the course of a semester, or, if not, offered through a summer opportunity.
+Many are available over a semester, or, if not, offered through a summer opportunity.

 Typically, forensic science internships like these are found through the crime labs of state or regional police departments and law enforcement agencies.
 However, if no one is listed for a particular state or region, don’t be afraid to call regional police departments and similar agencies to see what might be available.
 It doesn’t mean it doesn’t exist because it is not listed here.
 Sometimes it just takes a phone call to get the ball rolling.